c123ian/advanced_podcast_gen/README.md

 4. **`scripts_gen.py`**: Converts raw content to podcast scripts using language models
 5. **`audio_gen.py`**: Converts scripts to audio using Bark TTS

-## 🔄 How It Works

-### Content Flow

-1. User uploads content via web UI
-2. Content is extracted and processed
-3. Raw text is passed to script generator
-4. Script generator creates conversational podcast dialogue
-5. Audio generator converts dialogue to spoken audio
-6. Final podcast is available for listening in browser

 ## 🚀 Installation

 ### Prerequisites